 What to Order: Our go-to food court picks are either the tacos from La Hacienda Fresh Mexican Grill or the go-to mall dining classic, Chicken Teriyaki from Sakura Elite.

 Pro Tip: The mall has way more to offer than just the Food Court.
-Check out Chili's, Johnny Rockets, California Pizza Kitchen, or even Texas de Brazil (on Fridays) if you have a little more time.
+Check out Johnny Rockets or California Pizza Kitchen if you have a little more time.

 What to Order: If you are hungry or with friends, do yourself a favor and get the Mixtape.
 It's got everything Slide Thru #Fam has to offer: 8 sliders (including the special for that month), 8 lumpia, pancit, and both garlic and spicy fried rice.

 Pro Tip: While you're waiting on your order, take a minute to browse the shops at Selden Market.
 We guarantee you'll find something you like, like a vintage top from Kor Vintage or something unique from one of Selden's pop-ups.